Costa Rica and Panama

 That Panama is the only country in the world where you can see the sun rise in the Pacific Ocean and set on the Atlantic Ocean.
 The best place to catch this phenomenon is from the highest point in Panama, Volcán Barú.

-Day 13 - Panama City
+Day 13: Panama

 Day 14 - Return Home